wstrinz/maf-server/README.md

 maf-server
 ==========

-A web interface to Bio-PubliSci's maf generator and queries
+A web interface to PubliSci's maf generator and queries

 ### Usage